Cheryl-Lau/astero/README.md

 (Updated 14/12/2019)

-This repository contains the files in MESA astero module that are edited and/or created to compute frequencies with TAR and 2nd-order perturbative method.
+This repository contains the files in MESA astero module that are edited/created to compute frequencies with TAR and 2nd-order perturbative method.

 work_bench_gyre is an example work dir for TAR computation with GYRE.